 Note that this option is only available if both your hardware and driver support it.
-Let’s see what benefits this feature brings to Windows 10, and how you can enable it.
+Let’s see what benefits this feature brings to your gaming experience, and how you can enable it.

 Table of contents

-This feature allows you to optimize the speed of your dedicated GPU and enhance your overall gaming experience.
-Enabling it would drastically reduce latency and improve its performance.
+Hardware-Accelerated GPU Scheduling allows you to optimize the speed of your dedicated GPU and enhance your overall gaming experience.
+Enabling it would drastically reduce latency, improve FPS, and generally improve your system’s performance.

 Read Microsoft’s blog post to learn more about the feature.

-Tip: You can download the latest Windows 10 v20H2 here.
+You can also download the latest Windows 10 v22H2 here and Windows 11 v22H2 here.

-If you are using an AMD, you must have Adrenalin 2020 Edition 20.5.1 Beta version of the driver or higher.
-As the name suggests, AMD is still working on the beta version for its support of the hardware acceleration.
+If you are using an AMD GPU, you must have the Adrenalin 2020 Edition 20.5.1 Beta version of the driver or higher.
+As the name suggests, AMD is still working on the beta version for its support of hardware acceleration.

-How to enable Hardware-Accelerated GPU Scheduling in Windows 10
+How to Enable Hardware-Accelerated GPU Scheduling in Windows

-Once you have ensured that you have both the supported driver as well as the OS, you can now continue to enable the feature on your Windows 10 device.
-Here are 2 ways to do so:
+Once you have ensured that you have the supported hardware, its driver, and the supported OS version, you can now continue to enable the feature on your Windows device.
+Here are 2 ways to do so.

-Enabling the feature through the Settings application in Windows 10 is relatively easy, and literally just clicking a button.
+Enabling the feature through the Settings application on a Windows PC is relatively easy, and literally just clicking a button.
 Follow the steps below:

 Enable Hardware-Accelerated GPU Scheduling using Registry Editor

-- Launch the Registry Editor by typing in regedit in Run.
+Open the Registry Editor by typing in “regedit” in the Run Command box.